 Infections during pregnancy are a serious matter.
 Without proper screening, diagnosis, and treatment for infection during your pregnancy, the mother and baby risk prenatal and postnatal complications.

 Some studies suggest that infants conceived through assisted reproductive technologies, such as in vitro fertilization (IVF), may have a slightly higher risk of cerebral palsy compared to those conceived naturally.
+However, the overall risk remains relatively low.

 Managing ART Risk Factors

-The Centers for Disease Control and Prevention and other agencies recommend transferring a single embryo each time to avoid the likelihood of multiple pregnancies.
+The Centers for Disease Control and Prevention (CDC) and other agencies recommend transferring a single embryo each time to avoid the likelihood of multiple pregnancies.

 If you conceived your child through in-vitro or another type of related infertility treatment, and they were born with cerebral palsy, you may be eligible to hold your doctor liable in a medical malpractice lawsuit.

-Risk Factors Related to Cerebral Palsy
+The Main Risk Factors Related to Cerebral Palsy

 Each delivery is different, but there is a specific standard of care for pregnant women that every healthcare provider is expected to meet.
 If a doctor fails to diagnose these conditions correctly, their actions may be deemed negligent, and they can be sued for malpractice.

 Because of the wide range of injuries and illnesses that could cause cerebral palsy, many risk factors increase the likelihood of this condition developing in newborns.
-Many cases of CP were preventable.
-A cerebral palsy lawyer can help you identify if your baby’s birth injury was the result of a preventable mistake.
+Many cases of CP are preventable.
+A cerebral palsy lawyer can help you identify if your baby’s birth injury was the result of a mistake.

 Maternal Health Risk Factors

 When a pregnant woman has an infection and does not receive treatment, the baby may suffer health complications.
 In some cases, certain medical conditions before conception can put the baby’s health at risk, as well.
+Proper management of maternal health helps minimize the likelihood of complications during childbirth, reducing the risk of cerebral palsy.

 Toxic Exposure Risk Factors